robmarkcole/fire-detection-from-images/README.md

 ## Tooling and approach
 * Frames will be fed through neural net.
 On positive detection of fire metrics are extracted.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
 * Remain open to pytorch & tensorflow2.
 However for low cost solution probably tensorflow-lite should be used.
 * Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth.
 Additionally or alternatively use kaggle, any particular advantages vs colab?
+[Roboflow](https://app.roboflow.com/) for image curation?
 * Identify any relevant guidance/legislation on required accuracy of fire detection techniques
 * [Seek thermal camera addon](https://www.amazon.co.uk/Seek-Thermal-UT-EAA-Protective-Waterproof-Black/dp/B00Y2QO6N0?th=1) is relatively low cost and can be used for gathering [thermal dataset](https://public.roboflow.com/object-detection/thermal-dogs-and-people)